 - Coupon: Enter if you have any coupon available

-7. Connect to your server via SSH and complete the registration process.
+9. Connect to your server via SSH and complete the registration process.
 You may need to provide the registration token obtained in Step #6 to complete the registration process.
 Once the registration is complete, your server will be ready to use.
-You may run following commands to register your instance and start UTunnel service on it.
+You may run the following commands to register your instance and start UTunnel service on it.

 sudo /utunnel/bin/utnservice register YOUR_REGISTRATION_TOKEN

 Now it's the time to start UTunnel Service on your server.
-Run following command for the same.
+Run the following command for the same.

 sudo /utunnel/bin/utnservice start

-Remember to replace the string YOUR_REGISTRATION_TOKEN in first command with the actual registration token obtained in step #6
+Remember to replace the string YOUR_REGISTRATION_TOKEN in the first command with the actual registration token obtained in step #6

 UDP - 443